Editor’s Note: This post was updated on September 20, 2018, for accuracy and comprehensiveness. It was originally published on September 25, 2017

-When you hear the word ‘malnutrition,’ you may not immediately think of people living in developed countries around the world.
-When it comes to malnutrition, the majority of the focus—and rightly so—is on developing countries where lack of access to food has tragic consequences.
+When it comes to malnutrition, most the focus—and rightly so—is on severe malnutrition in developing countries where lack of access to food has tragic consequences.

-This might seem a little unreasonable at first.
-How can malnutrition exist in countries experiencing a growing obesity epidemic?
 Technically, malnutrition is an umbrella term including overnutrition (i.e. obesity) and undernutrition.
-Possibly more important than fighting increasing obesity, it's important to understand how various aspects of aging can make it increasingly difficult to stay well nourished.
+Just as important as fighting increasing obesity, it’s important to understand how various aspects of aging can make it difficult to consume all the essential nutrients the body needs.

-Although malnutrition is even affecting developed countries and can be debilitating, the good news is that malnutrition can be identified, managed and even reversed.
-Soon we’ll discuss treatment and prevention, but first, let’s raise some awareness about the issue itself.
+The good news is that malnutrition is easily diagnosed, managed and even reversed.
+As we continue we will be discussing treatment and prevention, but first let’s raise awareness about the issue itself.

 With so many different people experiencing different effects and severities of malnutrition, it can be complicated to break down.
 Since there are several primary types of malnutrition, we’ll focus on how malnutrition impacts body composition and why this is so important for your long-term health.

-Malnutrition is defined as “lack of proper nutrition caused by not having enough to eat or not eating enough of the right things.”
-Protein-energy deficiency is one of the most common forms of malnutrition and this form of malnutrition has an immediate and negative impact on body composition.
+The World Health Organization defines malnutrition as “deficiencies, excesses or imbalances in a person’s intake of energy and/or nutrients”.
+Protein-energy deficiency is one of the most common forms of malnutrition and this health condition has an immediate and negative impact on body composition.
 This deficiency wreaks havoc on skeletal muscle mass in particular, as the body eventually goes into starvation mode and breaks down its own protein (stored in muscle) for fuel.

-Micronutrient deficiency is a lack of the minerals and vitamins that support bodily processes like building healthy cells, supporting the the immune system and even eyesight.
-Some common examples are iron or calcium deficiencies but range from improper intake and use of vitamins, minerals.
+Micronutrient deficiency is a lack of nutrients, like minerals and vitamins, that support important bodily processes like cells regeneration, your immune system, and even eyesight.
+Some common examples are iron or calcium deficiencies.
 Micronutrient deficiency has the greatest impact on normal physiological functions/processes and can actually occur in conjunction with protein-energy deficiency since most micronutrients are obtained from food.

-Although a lack of certain micronutrients can impact processes such as building and repairing muscle, protein-energy deficiency has a more pronounced effect on body composition due to the fact that lowered protein intake can lead to more drastic losses in muscle mass.
-The American Society for Parenteral and Enteral Nutrition (ASPEN) defines several features of malnutrition in adults:
+Although nutritional deficiencies of certain micronutrients can impact processes such as building and repairing muscle, protein-energy deficiency has a more pronounced effect on body composition due to the fact that lowered protein intake can lead to more drastic losses in muscle mass.
+The American Society for Parenteral and Enteral Nutrition (ASPEN) defines several features of malnutrition and nutritional deficiencies in adults:

 You would assume that adults spending time in rehabilitation centers or hospitals should be well nourished since they have a range of staff taking care of them, right?